ddosdor/vue-sh-cli/README.md

 ```
 Here youe can change some default settings:

 **version** - Vue version.
+Possible values:
+- `2` - all components and views will be generated for Vue 2.x
-Default is Vue 2.x.
-If this option is set to `3` then all components and views will be generated for Vue 3.x
+- `3` - all components and views will be generated for < Vue 3.2
+- `3.2` - all component and views will be generated for > Vue 3.2 with new `<script setup>` syntax

 **lang** - language for all files in project.
 Default value is `js`.
 If this option i set to `ts` ts then all components, views and vuex modules will have `.ts` extension and will be generated with typescript support.